Rufous hornbill

 The rufous hornbill (Buceros hydrocorax), also known as the Philippine hornbill and locally as kalaw (pronounced KAH-lau), is a large species of hornbill endemic to the Philippines (the largest hornbill in the country).
-They are referred by locals as the "clock-of-the-mountains" due to its large booming call which typically occurs every hour.
-They inhabit moist tropical lowland forest areas.
-They are now considered to be a threatened species.
-Its reasons for decline include habitat destruction, hunting and poaching for the illegal pet trade.
+It is called the "clock-of-the-mountains" by locals, because of its loud booming call which typically occurs every hour.
+Rufous hornbills inhabit moist tropical lowland forest areas, and are now regarded as a threatened species.
+Reasons for decline include habitat destruction, hunting and poaching for the illegal pet trade.

 It is illegal to hunt, capture or possess rufous hornbills under Philippine Law RA 9147.